10 confirmed COVID-19 cases today. | SMN NEWS

+PHILIPSBURG:— The Honorable Minister of Public Health Social Development and Labour (VSA) Richard Panneflek extends his heartfelt condolences to the family and friends of Sint Maarten’s 25th Covid-19 victim, who passed away.
+He wishes the family peace and strength during their time of grief.

-PHILIPSBURG:— As of November 18th, there were ten (10) persons who tested positive for COVID-19; however, there was a recovery rate of seven (7) persons; bringing the total active cases to sixty- six (66).
-The total number of confirmed cases is now nine hundred and sixty- four (964).
+As of November 20th, CPS reported ten (10) persons who tested positive for COVID-19; a recovery rate of five (5) persons and one (1) additional death; bringing the total active cases to seventy-five (75).
+The total number of confirmed cases is now nine hundred and eighty- three (983).

-The Collective Prevention Services (CPS) are monitoring sixty (60) people in home isolation.
-Six (6) patients remain hospitalized at the St. Maarten Medical Center.
-The total number of deaths due to COVID-19 remains at twenty- four (24).

-The number of people recovered since the first case surfaced on St. Maarten has increased ...

 View comments